Department of Labor Logo United States Department of Labor

 2%

-Employment of rehabilitation counselors is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of rehabilitation counselors is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 6,700 openings for rehabilitation counselors are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 8,000 openings for rehabilitation counselors are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

-Demand for rehabilitation counselors is expected to grow with the increase in the elderly population and with the continued rehabilitation needs of other groups, such as veterans and people with disabilities.
+Demand for rehabilitation counselors is expected to grow with the increase in the older population and with the continued rehabilitation needs of other groups, such as veterans and people with disabilities.

 Percent Numeric